Tornadoes of 2019: March 13 (Germany)

 On March 13, an F3 tornado touched down in extreme western Germany, very close to the border of Belgium, causing a swath of major tree damage as it moved through heavily wooded areas.
 The tornado struck the town of Roetgen directly, where 40 homes were damaged, 10 of which were left uninhabitable.
 Two of these homes had their roofs completely destroyed, and several others sustained partial roof removal.
 Detached garages were destroyed, and structural debris and insulation was scattered throughout the damage path.
 Some debris was impaled into the exterior walls of damaged homes.
 Trees were snapped and uprooted, and metal street lamp poles were bent to the ground.
 Two office buildings had their roofs torn off and windows shattered, and vehicles were damaged by flying debris and falling trees as well.
 Five people were injured in Roetgen, four of which required hospitalization.
 As the tornado moved through forests outside of Roetgen, it completely mowed down swaths of trees, and large trees were snapped and stripped of their limbs.
 The tornado was initially rated F2, but was later upgraded to F3 after re-assessment of the intense tree damage that occurred outside of town.

 March 31 (Nepal)

 On March 31, a destructive and deadly tornado tore through several villages of the Bara District and Parsa District of Nepal, killing 28 people and injuring 1,176 others.
 It was the country's first ever confirmed tornado, and was estimated to have been EF2 or EF3 in intensity.
-Most of the dead and injured were poor and living in weakly-built houses that were destroyed.
+Most of the dead and injured were poor and living in weakly built houses that were destroyed.
 However, several well-constructed masonry structures, including a mosque, were completely leveled.
 A total of 1,273 homes were destroyed and a further 1,348 sustained damage.
 The majority of damage took place in Bara where 1,183 homes were destroyed.
 Vehicles were thrown, and numerous trees were snapped and denuded as well.

 April

-There were 303 tornadoes reported in the United States in April, of which 275 were confirmed.